panosoft/elm-aws-s3/readme.md

 * `bucket` is the name of the S3 bucket used in the operation
 * `key` is the name of the S3 object used in the operation
-* `versionId` is the version Id S3 object it is versioned
+* `versionId` is the version Id of the S3 object if it is versioned
 * `serverSideEncryption` is the encryption type of the S3 object if it has been encrypted on S3